tuohimetsa/Simple-Interactive-Wave-Simulation/README.md

 - **Buttons:** Reset the simulation or toggle amplitude tracking graph visibility.

 ### 3. **Visualization**
-- Displays the wave grid using a colormap.
+- Displays the wave grid using a `seismic` colormap.
 - Tracks and graphs the amplitude history at a user-selected point.

 ### 4. **Mouse Interaction**